It's never too late to change career direction with a vocational postgraduate qualification…

 Modes of study will depend on the course subject, but will usually involve work placements and a hands-on approach with exams being taken alongside essays.

 Unlike the undergraduate application procedure there is no single body that covers all postgraduate admissions.
 For most postgraduate courses you apply direct to the university and each will have its own process and deadlines.
-For more information, see applying for postgraduate courses.
+For more information, see applying for a Masters degree.

 With the vocational nature of these courses, your employer may be willing to sponsor you, especially if your course is accredited by a professional body and can prove beneficial to the organisation.

 Other sources of funding, such as grants and scholarships, may be available for postgraduate conversion courses, depending on the subject and your circumstances.
-Get information on funding postgraduate study and search for funding opportunities.
+Get information on funding postgraduate study.